-As you likely know, United States currency is printed on fabric, not paper made from wood.
-Recovered rags, to be more precise.
-Rag paper is a combination of cloth and linen cloth.
-This resulting blend is stronger, tougher, and feels better than wood-based paper.
+As you likely know, United States currency is printed on a kind of fabric, not paper made from wood.
+It is made of recovered rags, known as rag paper: a combination of cloth and linen cloth.
+The resulting material is stronger, tougher, and feels better than wood-based paper.

-You may have also noticed the red and blue fibers in the background of your U.S. bills, along with many other counterfeiting inhibitors.
-The very nature of rag paper makes it easier to add these kinds of security elements.
-And Crane & Co are the only ones to have done it for the United States in 140 years and counting.
+You may have also noticed the red and blue fibers in the background of your U.S. bills.
+The very nature of rag paper makes it easier to add these and other kinds of security elements.
+Crane & Co are the only ones to have made this special paper for the United States for 140 years and counting.

 Read the rest of this page »